VIMS

 The Maryland Department of Natural Resources and Old Dominion University periodically collect dissolved-oxygen data from the water surface to the seabed as part of the long-term Water Quality Monitoring Program.
 We use these data to calculate an estimate of the hypoxic volume, which we compare with the hypoxic volume estimated using the model.
 The data-based and model-based estimates of hypoxic volume will not be the same because different methods are used for each.
 However, we expect they should be similar and follow a similar seasonal pattern.
 The image and text below compare the model-based and data-based hypoxic volumes; we periodically update the data-based hypoxic volumes through the summer as more data become available.
 The black lines above and below the gray dots show the uncertainty in the data-based estimate of hypoxic volume.

 Both the model-based and the data-based hypoxic volumes show hypoxia starting in mid-May.
 The model-based and data-based estimates for June both show relatively low amounts of hypoxia.
-Although, the data-based estimate is noticably lower than the model-based estimate.
+Although, the data-based estimate is noticeably lower than the model-based estimate.
 Both the model-based and data-based estimates for July suggest a low to moderate amount of hypoxia, continuing the trend of 2023 being a relatively mild year for hypoxia in the Bay.
 Continue to check back to see how hypoxia progresses throughout the remainder of the summer.

 2023_HV_somparison